 We were just two guys, Andy Bichlbaum and Mike Bonanno, who decided it would be amazing fun to stick it to the man—and then, thanks to a network of ultra-capable friends and allies, managed to infiltrate a bunch of conferences, produce some fake newspapers, and otherwise expose the wrongdoings of miscellaneous, mostly corporate evildoers.

-We're an ever-expanding group—with an increasing proportion of women—who, mainly, partner with activist groups on creative tactics to further campaigns.
+We're an ever-expanding, increasingly diverse group who, mainly, partner with activist groups on creative tactics to further campaigns.
 If you'd like to be part of us, great!